River Lea Theme Framework¶

 Core theme¶

-The underlying CSS for the framework is located in the /core/
+The underlying CSS for the framework is located in the /core/ directory of the extension (ext/riverlea/core).

-The list of all core CSS variables with their default values can be found at core/css/_variables.css
+The list of all core CSS variables with their default values can be found at core/css/_variables.css.

 CSS files are located: